 - Is the manufacturing facility cGMP certified?

 The best vegetarian gummies aren't an afterthought.
-They are the result of a deliberate choice to see every ingredient constraint as an opportunity for cleaner, more innovative, and more transparent formulation.
+They are the result of a deliberate choice to turn every ingredient constraint into an opportunity for cleaner and more transparent formulation.
 Your search just got a whole lot more interesting.